The Night of the Shooting Stars

 The Night of the Shooting Stars (UK: The Night of San Lorenzo, La Notte di San Lorenzo) is a 1982 Italian fantasy war drama film directed by Paolo Taviani and Vittorio Taviani.
 It was written by Giuliani G. De Negri, Paolo Taviani, Tonino Guerra, and Vittorio Taviani.
-It was entered into the 1982 Cannes Film Festival where it won the Jury Special Grand Prix.
+It was entered into the 1982 Cannes Film Festival, where it won the Jury Special Grand Prix.
 The film was selected by Italy as its entry for the Best Foreign Language Film at the 55th Academy Awards, but was not accepted as a nominee.

 Plot

 The film opens with a mother telling her sleeping son a story from her childhood.
 The story recounts how wishes come true when a shooting star occurs.
-She proceeds to tell the story of the Italian town she once lived in.
-A man and his pregnant fiancé quickly marry in the church.
-After their marriage, the family of the bride had a mini celebration.
-The film follows several inhabitants of an Italian town during the end of World War II.
-Defeat is certain for the German army, and the front is retreating to Germany, leaving a path of destruction in its wake.
+She proceeds to tell the story of the Italian town where she once lived at the end of World War II, in the summer of 1944.
+The film proceeds following several inhabitants of the town, including a young girl named Cecilia.

+A man and his pregnant fiancée marry in the church.
+After their marriage, the family of the bride quickly celebrate, indicating some trepidation at being caught by the Germans or their allies.

+Defeat is certain for the German army and their front is retreating out of Italy.
+Even so, they leave a path of destruction in their wake.
 The Germans plan to blow up several buildings in the town and have told all the villagers to congregate in the town's church.
 Approximately half of the town decides to stay and place their trust in the church.
-The rest of the town dresses in dark clothing to blend in the night.
-The man joined the retreating group as his wife and her mother stayed in the church.
-They head out seeking the Americans who were rumored to be nearby, liberating towns as they come to them.
+The rest of the town dresses in dark clothing to escape into the night unseen.
+The groom, first seen in the beginning of the movie, joins the retreating group while his wife and her mother stay in the church.
+Those who leave hope to find the American army, rumored to be nearby and liberating towns as they arrive.

 The bishop wants to say mass with the townspeople in the church.
 He finds only two pieces of bread for communion.
 One of the townspeople mentions that she has a loaf of bread.
 The bishop asks her, and the rest of the congregation, to divide up their bread so he can bless it and use it instead of the standard host.
-While he is performing communion, the Fascists explode a bomb in the church, resulting in panic, people fleeing, and many casualties.
-One wounded girl is seen being carried outside by her mother.
-It was the man's wife.
-The bishop tries to help carry the woman but when he realises that he caused the deaths, he drops her and flees.
-As the mother continues to carry her, the husband returns from his group to be with his wife, but it is too late to save her.
+While he is performing communion, the Fascists explode a bomb in the church.
+The townspeople flee in panic, screaming and crying, pulling bodies out of the church as they try to escape.
+One girl is seen being carried outside by her mother; it becomes clear that it is the groom's young bride.
+The bishop tries to help carry the young woman, presumably deceased.
+As the mother continues to carry her, the young woman's husband returns, discovering it is too late to save her.